 Adoption is the legal process whereby a parent or parents take a non-birth child as their own.
 Both Family Court and Surrogate Court have jurisdiction over adoptions.
 All adoptions in NYS must be judicially sanctioned by a judge in either Family Court or Surrogate Court.
 Note that Surrogate Court judges are also called Surrogates and are defined as such in DOM § 109(3).

-An adopted child acquires all the same legal rights, obligations, and duties of a biological child.
+An adopted child acquires all the same legal rights, obligations, and duties as a biological child.

-After an adoption, a new birth certificate is issued that reflects the child’s new surname if it is actually being changed, and names the adopting parents as the parents of that child.
-The child’s original birth certificate, as well as the entire adoption file, is then sealed, and is to be opened only by a court order upon a showing of good cause.
+After adoption, a new birth certificate is issued that reflects the child’s new surname if it is actually being changed, and names the adopting parents as the parents of that child.
+The child’s original birth certificate, as well as the entire adoption file, is then sealed and is to be opened only by court order upon a showing of good cause.

 TYPES OF ADOPTIONS:

 Agency Adoption: This is when the placement of a child for adoption is made through an NYS agency that is licensed and authorized by law to receive and place children for adoption within NYS.